tavily-ai/tavily-crawl-beta-test/job_search/README.md

 - `src/models/`: Contains the Pydantic models for structured data
 - `src/utils/`: Contains utility functions and configuration
 - `src/main.py`: Main script to run the agent

-## Configuration

-You can modify the configuration in `src/utils/config.py`:

-- `DEFAULT_MODEL`: The OpenAI model to use
-- `DEFAULT_CRAWL_LIMIT`: The maximum number of pages to crawl
-- `MAX_EXTRACTIONS_PER_RUN`: The maximum number of job postings to extract

-This repository also contains two Jupyter notebooks demonstrating advanced web crawling techniques:

-## mastering-the-crawl-endpoint.ipynb
-- Deep dive into Firecrawl's crawl endpoint with comprehensive features and optimizations
-- Explores different parameters and configuration options

-## tavily-firecrawl.ipynb
-- Integrates Tavily Search with Firecrawl's crawl endpoint and Tavily Extract
-- Showcases a complete workflow for finding and extracting job postings for a company
-- Combines search, crawling, and extraction capabilities for data collection